TLX542/limbus_auto_play/readme.md

    - Install required packages: `pyautogui`, `pillow`, and `keyboard`

 ### Method 2: Manual Installation
+1. Download the `winrate.zip` file from the releases page
-If you already have Python installed:
+1. Extract both the `installer.bat` and `winrate.pyw` files from the zip file If you already have Python installed:
 ```bash
 pip install pyautogui pillow keyboard